What are the best goats for pets? Well honestly, this can vary a bit depending a number of circumstances. And situations.

 Our goats have become little members of our family and I’ve become quite attached to several of them.
 Besides being adorable, goats make great pets.
 This list isn’t all inclusive to what you can keep as pets.

 Rather, I’m sharing my favorite goat breeds that we currently have on our homestead.
+There are so many different goat breeds that are used for a variety purposes.

 Related: 10 Best Dairy Goat Breeds